-Create and present simple dialogues, skits, easy poems and/or songs.
-Create short video clips, such as simple commercials or short weather reports, etc. Develop and present a simple fashion show.
-Give short presentations on familiar topics.
-Describe a picture, person, object, route, etc. Give directions and/or create a "how to" list.
-Give a weather forecast or report.
-Compare and differentiate between pictures in a simple way.
-Present simple information gleaned from tables, maps, or graphs.
-Create and present a group-generated story based on written cues. ultural Perspectives, Practices and Products, Connections with Other Academic sciplines and Comparisons of Language and Culture Compile a directory of resource persons.
-Play games, such as Jeopardy, in the target language that incorporate cultural topics.
-Identify cultural differences such as animal sounds and onomatopoeia.
-Exchange video and/or audiotapes with a school in the target culture.
-Create and produce a simple skit or situational role-play that illustrates some aspect of the target culture.
-Produce crafts and/or artwork that are representative of the target culture(s).
-Find cognates in culturally authentic materials.

-Examine a cu lturally aut hentic objec ct and relate its function.
+- Develop and present a simple fashion show. - Give short presentations on familiar topics. - Describe a picture, person, object, route, etc. - Give directions and/or create a "how to" list. - Give a weather forecast or report. - Compare and differentiate between pictures in a simple way. - □ Present simple information gleaned from tables, maps, or graphs. - Create and present a group-generated story based on written cues.

+Cultural Perspectives, Practices and Products, Connections with Other Academic Disciplines and Comparisons of Language and Culture

+- Compile a directory of resource persons. - □ Play games, such as Jeopardy, in the target language that incorporate cultural topics. - □ Identify cultural differences such as animal sounds and onomatopoeia. - Exchange video and/or audiotapes with a school in the target culture. - □ Create and produce a simple skit or situational role-play that illustrates some aspect of the target culture. - □ Produce crafts and/or artwork that are representative of the target culture(s). - □ Find cognates in culturally authentic materials. - □ Illustrate proverbs, poems and idiomatic expressions, using technology when appropriate. - Examine a culturally authentic object and relate its function. - □ Prepare a collage based on a cultural theme such as dwellings, staple foods, clothing, etc. - □ Research, plan and participate in a cultural event, such as foreign language festival, cultural celebrations or state conventions.